 The Fine Art of Trout Scales

-Trout scales possess a unique fineness that prompts questions about their existence.
-When touched, they feel smooth, almost slimy, which distinguishes them from the scales of other fish species.
-These fine scales contribute to the trout’s streamlined physique, enabling them to thrive in fast-flowing waters.
-However, these scales also make trout more susceptible to fungal infections and damage resulting from rough handling during catch-and-release practices.
+These fine scales contribute to the trout’s streamlines.
+Allowing them to thrive in fast-flowing waters.
+However, these fine scales, and the corresponding membrane layer also make trout more susceptible to fungal infections and damage resulting from rough handling during catch-and-release practices.

 Steelhead, Salmon, and Large Char: Scales and Culinary Considerations